buildbot/buildbot/master/docs/manual/cfg-workers-openstack.rst

 OpenStack supports a large number of image formats.
 OpenStack maintains a short list of prebuilt images; if the desired image is not listed, The `OpenStack Compute Administration Manual <http://docs.openstack.org/trunk/openstack-compute/admin/content/index.html>`_ is a good resource for creating new images.
-You need to configure the image with a buildbot slave to connect to the master on boot.
+You need to configure the image with a buildbot worker to connect to the master on boot.

 Configure the Master with an OpenStackLatentWorker
 --------------------------------------------------